Average Weather in Daytona Beach Florida, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Daytona Beach are 29.211 deg latitude, -81.023 deg longitude, and 7 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Daytona Beach are 29.211 deg latitude, -81.023 deg longitude, and 7 ft elevation.

-The topography within 2 miles of Daytona Beach is essentially flat, with a maximum elevation change of 49 feet, and an average elevation above sea level of 6 feet.
+The topography within 2 miles of Daytona Beach is essentially flat, with a maximum elevation change of 49 feet and an average elevation above sea level of 6 feet.
 Within 10 miles is also essentially flat (62 feet).
-Within 50 miles contains only modest variations in elevation (184 feet).
+Within 50 miles is essentially flat (184 feet).

 The area within 2 miles of Daytona Beach is covered by artificial surfaces (77%) and water (21%), within 10 miles by water (45%) and artificial surfaces (29%), and within 50 miles by water (51%) and herbaceous vegetation (21%).